aiven/aiven-docs/docs/platform/concepts/cloud-security.md

 avn project generate-sbom --project PROJECT_NAME --output csv
 ```

-SBOM reports are only available to customers who have an Enterprise
-support contract and all services within the project must have the
+SBOM reports are only available when all services within the project have
-latest maintenance patches applied.
+the latest maintenance patches applied.

 ## Time synchronization